 Add impulse control training

-Instead of a mindless game with the same old throw each time, add structure to your dog’s next game of fetch.
-“Ask for easy win behaviors like sit, down, or wait before throwing the toy,” suggests Muench.
-“This builds impulse control, allows you to practice your skills, and can help prevent the game from becoming too chaotic.”
+Instead of mindless fetch with the same old throw each time, Muench suggests adding structure to your dog’s next chasing game.
+“This builds impulse control, allows you to practice your skills, and can help prevent play from becoming too chaotic.”

 Help your dog understand when the game is done

-Consider giving your dog a cue that ends play—like saying “enough” or teaching a specific hand signal.
-This can take time, so be patient!
-The most important thing is that you’re consistent: “Be clear with your dog when the game is over, and don't reward barking or pestering with more play,” Rader says.
+Consider giving your dog a cue that ends play, like saying “enough” (this is what we do with Scout) or using a specific hand signal.
+This can take time to teach, so be patient!
+The most important thing is that you’re consistent.
+“Be clear with your dog when the game is over, and don't reward barking or pestering with more play,” Rader says.

 Can’t decide if you should throw the ball?
 Ask yourself these questions

-• What types of activities most fulfill your dog?
-(Sniffing, running, digging… most dogs have a few strong preferences)
+- What types of activities most fulfill your dog?
+Think sniffing, running, digging… most dogs have a few favorites.
+Some pets get more enjoyment out of chasing games than others.
+Priorize what your own pup loves best.

-• What else do you do with your dog besides fetch?
+- What else do you do with your dog besides fetch?
+High intensity play should never be the only way we fulfill our dogs.
 (Need enrichment ideas?
 Check out this guide!)

 My personal fetch risk assessment with my own dog